 Citrus oil is made by cold pressing the skins of oranges and lemons.
 The light distinctive fresh scent of citrus fruit is most prominent in the skin of the fruit.
 The potential health benefits of citrus essential oils include improving mood and boosting skin health.

-Lemongrass essential oil is extracted from the lemongrass plant.
+Lemongrass essential oil is a natural oil and is extracted from the lemongrass plant.
 The plant is a type of grass plant that comes from Asia, Africa, and Australia.
 They are commonly grown and cultivated for their unique aroma and flavor.

 Lemongrass is a popular fragrance used in aromatherapy.
 It is also used in many Asian dishes for its distinctive fresh flavor.
 And, the use of lemongrass essential oil is becoming increasingly popular in saunas.